Job Title: Account Representative - Personal Lines

 In addition, the Account Representative provides customer service by handling the day to day operations of clients' insurance needs.

 The Account Representative will work with the Producer and Account Executive to design and recommend proper insurance and risk management services to clients.
-P&C Insurance License will be required.

 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.